 Vanessa Corrick, Deputy Head of Reader Services, November 2005

 Law librarians may work in a variety of library settings including law firms, law schools, courts and other government organizations, and the legal departments of businesses and associations.
+Note that there are specific traineeships available in legal libraries; see the CILIP Graduate training opportunities listings for ads.

 Having enjoyed my job in a library during my university holidays and having an interest in research and the law, working in a law library seemed a logical career choice.
 I was fortunate enough to get a place at Lincoln’s Inn for my graduate trainee year.
 I was given extensive legal research training and left Lincoln’s Inn having learned an incredible amount.
 Also, I had really felt like an integral member of the library team, which I think is very important whilst doing a traineeship.a shelf of law booksAfter Lincoln’s Inn came my year at UCL doing the Library and Information Studies Masters where I chose law as my specialist subject for project work and found having done my year in a law library very helpful.
 Jobs at Herbert Smith, Trowers & Hamlins and Nabarro Nathanson followed and, although the job descriptions changed each time, the one thing that remained constant was the legal research.
 Much of the administration side of librarianship is similar whichever kind of library you work in; it is the practical side that you really need to consider when choosing where to work.